gardener/landscaper/docs/development/local-setup.md

 On other OS, please check the [Git installation documentation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-## Installing Kind
+## Installing K3d

 You'll need to have [Docker](https://docs.docker.com/get-docker/) installed and running.

-Follow the [kind quickstart guide](https://kind.sigs.k8s.io/docs/user/quick-start/) to start a kubernetes cluster .
+Follow the [k3s installation guide](https://k3d.io/#installation) to start a kubernetes cluster.

+:warning: note that with the default k8s cluster installation some development resources like target may not work as on some os's docker is running in VM with different network access.
+We therefore recommend to use our local setup script in [hack/setup-local-env.sh](../../hack/setup-local-env.sh) which automatically setups a local environment.
+In that environment controllers running in- and outside of the cluster can access the apiserver.
+(Note that this script modifies the `/etc/hosts` file which may require root permissions)

 ## [MacOS only] Install GNU core utilities